tberg12/ocular/README.md

 Number of training documents (pages) to skip over, counting alphabetically.
 Useful, in combination with -numDocs, if you want to break a directory of documents into several chunks.
 Default: 0

+* `-skipAlreadyTranscribedDocs`:
+If true, for each doc the outputPath will be checked for an existing transcription and if one is found then the document will be skipped.
+Default: false

+* `-outputPath`:
+Path of the directory that will contain output transcriptions.
+Required.

+##### Additional Options

 * `-extractedLinesPath`:
 Path of the directory where the line-extraction images should be read/written.
 If the line files exist here, they will be used; if not, they will be extracted and then written here.
 Useful if: 1) you plan to run Ocular on the same documents multiple times and you want to save some time by not re-extracting the lines, or 2) you use an alternate line extractor (such as Tesseract) to pre-process the document.
 If ignored, the document will simply be read from the original document image file, and no line images will be written.
 Default: Don't read or write line image files.

-* `-skipAlreadyTranscribedDocs`:
+* `-failIfAllDocsAlreadyTranscribed`:
-If true, for each doc the outputPath will be checked for an existing transcription and if one is found then the document will be skipped.
+If true, an exception will be thrown if all of the input documents have already been transcribed (and thus the job has nothing to do).
+Ignored unless -skipAlreadyTranscribedDocs=true.
 Default: false

-##### Font Learning Options
+These options affect the speed of font training

+* `-emissionEngine`:
+Engine to use for inner loop of emission cache computation. `DEFAULT`: Uses Java on CPU, which works on any machine but is the slowest method. `OPENCL`: Faster engine that uses either the CPU or integrated GPU (depending on processor) and requires OpenCL installation. `CUDA`: Fastest method, but requires a discrete NVIDIA GPU and CUDA installation.
+Default: DEFAULT

+* `-beamSize`:
+Size of beam for Viterbi inference.
+(Usually in range 10-50.
+Increasing beam size can improve accuracy, but will reduce speed.)
+Default: 10

-* `-updateFont`:
+* `-markovVerticalOffset`:
-Update the font during transcription based on the new input documents?
+Use Markov chain to generate vertical offsets.
+(Slower, but more accurate.
+Turning on Markov offsets my require larger beam size for good results.)
 Default: false

-The following options are only relevant if updateFont is set to "true".

-* `-outputFontPath`:
-Path to write the learned font file to.
-Required if updateFont is set to true, otherwise ignored.

-* `-updateDocBatchSize`:
-Number of documents to process for each parameter update.
-This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with updateFont=true.
-Default: Update only after each full pass over the document set.

-##### Language Model Re-training Options

-* `-updateLM`:
-Should the language model be updated during font training?
-Default: false

-* `-outputLmPath`:
-Path to write the retrained language model file to.
-Required if updateLM is set to true, otherwise ignored.

 ##### Glyph Substitution Model Options

+Glyph substitution is the feature that allows Ocular to use a probabilistic mapping from modern orthography (as used in the language model training text) to the orthography seen in the documents.
+If the glyph substitution feature is used, Ocular will jointly produce dual transcriptions: one that is an exact transcription of the document, and one that is a normalized version of the text.

 * `-allowGlyphSubstitution`:
 Should the model allow glyph substitutions?
 This includes substituted letters as well as letter elisions.
 Default: false

-The following options are only relevant if allowGlyphSubstitution is set to "true".

 * `-inputGsmPath`:
 Path to the input glyph substitution model file.
 (Only relevant if allowGlyphSubstitution is set to true.)
 Default: Don't use a pre-initialized GSM.
 (Learn one from scratch).

-* `-gsmPower`:
-Exponent on GSM scores.
-Default: 4.0
+##### Model Updating Options

-* `-gsmNoCharSubPrior`:
+* `-updateDocBatchSize`:
-The prior probability of not-substituting the LM char.
-This includes substituted letters as well as letter elisions.
-Default: 0.9
+Number of documents to process for each parameter update.
+This is useful if you are transcribing a large number of documents, and want to have Ocular slowly improve the model as it goes, which you would achieve with updateFont=true.
+Default: Update only after each full pass over the document set.

+For updating the font model

-* `-gsmElideAnything`:
+* `-updateFont`:
-Should the GSM be allowed to elide letters even without the presence of an elision-marking tilde?
+Update the font during transcription based on the new input documents?
 Default: false

+* `-outputFontPath`:
+Path to write the learned font file to.
+Required if updateFont is set to true, otherwise ignored.

+For updating the glyph substitution model

 * `-updateGsm`:
 Should the glyph substitution model be trained (or updated) along with the font?
 (Only relevant if allowGlyphSubstitution is set to true.)